librenms/librenms/doc/Developing/Style-Guidelines.md

 ### Tables

-Unless the table being used will only ever display a handful of items - yeah that's what we all said, then you need to write your table using [JQuery Bootgrid](http://www.jquery-bootgrid.com/).
+Unless the table being used will only ever display a handful of items - yeah that's what we all said, then you need to write your table using [JQuery TableGrid](https://datatables.net/).
 This shouldn't take that much more code to do this but provides so much flexibility along with stopping the need for retrieving all the data from SQL in the first place.

-As an example pull request, see [PR 706](https://github.com/librenms/librenms/pull/706/files) to get an idea of what it's like to convert an existing pure html table to Bootgrid.

 ### Datetime format